 *Update from the dev – they have addressed all of the issues I had – the Minimap disappearing once you get in the car is a bug they hope to fix.
 They are also looking at the possibility to implement a settings menu for the controls and maybe a way to make spotting the hotdogs easier.
 So all feedback was acknowledged* *Update in 2021 – The developers have teased the long-awaited Invert Y-Axis option!
 I’ll update once this is an actual live update*

 Timothy vs. the Aliens is a neat little indie title that delivers an entertaining dialogue along with solid platforming and combat mechanics.
-The contrast of the Black & White setting with the bright, colourful aliens really makes this game a lot of fun to play and as an added bonus, because there isn’t any blood, I would say the game is playable by people of all ages.
+The contrast of the Black & White setting with the bright, colourful aliens really makes this game a lot of fun to play and as a bonus, because there isn’t any blood, I would say the game is playable by people of all ages.
 The story is short at around three hours, but the collectables will keep you busy as you search every nook and cranny of the well designed City of Little Fish.
 Highly recommended to anyone looking for a new 3d platformer to play who wants to go around shooting aliens until their balls (orbs) are all that’s left of them.

 Timothy vs. the Aliens£8.99